abhiagar/questions/README.md

 ####History

 History never remembers things that don't happen.
 Examples could be things that someone sacrifies themselves to stop - we never rememmber these individuals.

+####Natural Selection

+"Natural selection does not maximize happiness or even well-being, but rather long-term reproductive success."
+	- Pagel, Mark (2012-02-27).
+Wired for Culture: Origins of the Human Social Mind (p.
+24).
+W. W. Norton & Company.
+Kindle Edition.